JWDebler/nanopore_kit14_assembly/README.md

 We have a few profiles available to customise how the pipeline will run.

-- `nimbus` sets the canu assembler to use 15 CPUs and 60GB RAM.
+- `nimbus` sets parameters for a Nimbus cloud instance with 16 cores and 64 Gb of RAM.
 - `solo` sets paramaters to run on the lab computer running the P2 Solo sequencer.
 - `docker` and `docker_sudo` sets it to use docker containers, `docker_sudo` is identical except that docker is run as root (required for some installations of docker).